 Community consultation for the Master Plan's development aimed to understand what the community like, and what they think could be improved at Portarlington Recreation Reserve.
 The broad consultation program resulted in a high level of engagement and responses received.
-The findings from the initial consultation have assisted in developing insights and recommendations for the Draft Master Plan.

 The below provides a summary of the various consultation methods undertaken.